MiaadTeam/lesan/pages/src/getting_start.md

 # Getting start

-I'm copy this simple example from [installation](./installation.md) page.
+I copy this simple example from [installation](./installation.md) page.
 We will keep this file as `mod.ts` and continue to add various models and functions to it.
 ```ts
 import {
   lesan,